Florida Coastal Everglades LTER - Current Working Groups

 Ogden, L.A..
 2011.
 Swamplife: People, Gators, and Mangroves Entangled in the Everglades.
 University of Minnesota Press, Minneapolis, MN.
 224 pp.

-Rivera-Monroy, V.H., E. Castañeda-Moya, R.R.
+Rivera-Monroy, V.H., E. Castañeda-Moya and R.R.
 Twilley.
 2011.
 Mangrove forest functioning in response to hurricane disturbance.
 Final Report.
 Sub award 4126-LSU-TU-L600.
 Funded by the National Institute for Climatic Change Research (NICCR) Coastal Center at Tulane University.
 Office of Biological and Environmental Research (BER) of the U.S. Department of Energy (DOE)

 Saunders, C.J., D.L.
 Childers, W.T.
-Anderson, J. Lynch, R. Jaffe.
+Anderson, J. Lynch and R. Jaffe.
 2007.
 Understanding Cladium jamaicense dynamics over the last century in ENP using simulation modeling and paleoecological data - 24 month Report.
 Everglades National Park, National Park Service (#EVER-00278)